Skip to Main Content

 Judicial Foreclosure

 A judicial foreclosure requires the lienholder to file a civil lawsuit against the homeowner.
 They must obtain a judgment from the court before they are allowed to sell the property.
-This procedure is rare in Texas.
-See Rule 309 of the Texas Rules of Civil Procedure for the court rule governing judicial foreclosures.
+This type of foreclosure is rare in Texas

 Non-Judicial Foreclosure